anhr/commonNodeJS/frustumPoints/frustumPoints.md

 Now you can use <b>MyPoints</b> for create points.
 For example:
 ```
 const arrayFuncs = [
-	[],//point with zero position and palette index = max = 1 is white color for ColorPicker.paletteIndexes.BGRW.
+	[],//point with zero position and palette index = max = 1 is white color for ColorPicker.paletteIndexes.BGYW.
 See https://github.com/anhr/commonNodeJS/tree/master/colorpicker
 	[
 		-0.5,//x
 		0,//y